 - the refusal or neglect to pay it

-What to Expect When You Receive One
+What to Expect When You Receive a Federal Tax lien

 Once the initial shock of receiving such a notice subsides, clients need legal representation from a qualified tax attorney before proceeding further.
 Navigating this area requires an understanding of the process.
 The most important things to learn include: